 Before conducting the evaluation, the school district must get your permission, and must make sure you are informed about your decision to have your child evaluated.
-The evaluation must take place within 60 calendar days of when you give your permission.
-If you repeatedly fail to bring your child to the scheduled evaluation, the district is not responsible if the evaluation is not completed within 60 days.
+The evaluation must take place within 60 business days of when you give your permission (see Bulletin 1706 302.C.1.a).
 If your child enrolls in another school district within that time frame, the original school district does not need to go through with the evaluation, and you will have to decide if you want to make a request to the new district and start over again.